qzwas/Proq/README.md

 #welcome
-this is a huge step for me and humanty creating a web using html such honore site 1.0.0
+this is a huge step for me and humanty this repo is only for testing and learning web using html & css commit 2.0.0

-this is just some random gibrish dont mind it